lh3/lh3.github.com/_posts/2024-09-28-why-is-bwa-aln-still-used.md

 To explain the bowtie2 curve, we first need to understand why we use mapQ25 as a cutoff.
 Suppose a read has a single best hit with $n$ mismatches and bwa-aln is tuned to find hits with up to $m$ mismatches.
-Bwa-aln outputs
+Bwa-aln outputs a mapQ of
 1) 37 if $n<m$ and there are no hits with $n+1$ mismatches,
 2) $23-10\log_{10}N$ if $n<m$ and there are $N$ hits with $n+1$ mismatches, or
 3) 25 if $n=m$.
-Putting these together, bwa-aln outputs a mapQ of 25 or higher if doesn't see alignments with $n+1$ mismatches.
+In other words, bwa-aln outputs a mapQ of 25 or higher if it doesn't see alignments with $n+1$ mismatches.
 This is where the mapQ25 threshold comes from.
 It **overfits the bwa-aln heuristic**.

 Notably, when $n<m$, the bwa-aln mapQ is independent of $n$.
-A single real SNP on the read does not cause reference bias if $n<m$.
+A real SNP on the read does not cause reference bias if $n<m$.
 Bowtie2 is different.
-As is explained in [this blog post][bowtie2-mapq], the bowtie2 mapQ estimator strongly depends on $n$.
+As is explained in [this blog post][bowtie2-mapq], the bowtie2 mapQ estimator depends on $n$.
 A read mapped with more mismatches has lower mapQ.
 Furthermore, bowtie2 has internal thresholds of 23 and 24, narrowly below mapQ25.
 **The bowtie2 curve will probably look better with a lower mapQ threshold**.
 Nonetheless, because bowtie2 uses 20-mer seeds in the very sensitive mode, it has the same problem as bwa-mem and won't work well for 30bp reads anyway.

-Bwa-aln is one of the oldest short-read aligners.
+Published in 2009, bwa-aln is one of the oldest short-read aligners.
-**Is it still implementing the best algorithm for aDNA data?**
+**Is it still implementing the best algorithm for aDNA data?
-I don't think so.
+I don't think so.**
 There have been several capable aligners that can find all hits like bwa-aln and in theory can be tuned to the bwa-aln behavior.
 Although they tend to be optimized for 100bp reads, some of them might perform better than bwa-aln for short aDNA reads.